-In accordance with the Coastal Zone Management Act, the Navy is reviewing the enforceable policies of each state's federally approved Coastal Zone Management Plan relevant to the Study Area.
-There are 18 states (Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, Florida, Alabama, Louisiana, Mississippi, and Texas) and two U.S. territories (Puerto Rico and U.S. Virgin Islands) whose coastal zones could be affected by the Proposed Action.
-Based on an evaluation of the effects of the Proposed Action discussed in this EIS/OEIS and the enforceable policies of each state's Coastal Zone Management Plan, and pursuant to 15 CFR section 930.39, the Navy will submit consistency determinations in October of 2017.
-Consistency determinations for each state adjacent to the Study Area will be available for public viewing on the project web site.
+In accordance with the Coastal Zone Management Act, the Navy has reviewed the enforceable policies of each state's federally approved Coastal Zone Management Plan relevant to the Study Area.
+There are 18 states (Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, Florida, Alabama, Louisiana, Mississippi, and Texas) and two U.S. territories (Puerto Rico and U.S. Virgin Islands) whose coastal zones are located within the Study Area.
+The Navy determined that no activities are proposed within or in proximity to the coastal zones of Puerto Rico and the U.S. Virgin Islands, and therefore no activities would cause reasonably foreseeable effects on coastal uses or resources against which to analyze enforceable policies.
+As such, the Navy was not required to submit a negative determination pursuant to 15 CFR 930.35.
+The remaining states do include activities within or in proximity to the activities proposed that may have reasonably foreseeable effects on coastal uses or resources, and are therefore subject to consistency requirements.
+Based on an evaluation of the effects of the Proposed Action discussed in this EIS/OEIS and the enforceable policies of each state's Coastal Zone Management Plan, and pursuant to 15 CFR section 930.39, the Navy submitted consistency determinations to each of the 18 states in March of 2018.
+The Navy either received concurrence or assumed concurrence (due to lack of response, in accordance with 15 CFR section 930.41) from 16 of the 18 states.
+Delaware provided conditional concurrence, to which the Navy and Delaware agreed upon clarification of the condition.
+Georgia objected to the Navy's consistency determination.
+A series of exchanges between the Navy and Georgia were unable to result in Georgia withdrawing its objection.
+The Navy notified Georgia, pursuant to 15 CFR 930.43, with its intent to proceed with the Proposed Action over the state's objection.
+Official correspondence between the Navy and each of the state agencies is provided in Appendix J.

-6.1.2 Marine Protected Areas
+6.1.2 MARINE PROTECTED AREAS